thongdong7/dynamodb-explorer/README.md

-> A GUI for DynamoDB at local support Single Table design
+> A GUI for local DynamoDB supports Single Table design

 ## Usage